NASA-IMPACT/COSMOS/SQLDumpRestoration.md

 If the database is not empty, delete its contents to create a fresh database:

 ```
-sde_indexing_helper=# \c postgres
+sde_indexing_helper=# \c postgres      //connect to a different database before dropping
-You are now connected to database "postgres" as user "VnUvMKBSdkoFIETgLongnxYHrYVJKufn".
+You are now connected to database "postgres" as user "VnUvMKBSdk....".
 postgres=# DROP DATABASE sde_indexing_helper;
 DROP DATABASE
 postgres=# CREATE DATABASE sde_indexing_helper;